bmartin1/bmartin1.github.io/_projects/4_project.markdown

     </div>
 </div>
 <div class="caption">
-The problem with simply linking language to acoustics is that similarity in language semantics does not imply similarity of acoustic semantics.
+The problem with simply linking language to acoustics is that similarity in language semantics does not imply similarity in acoustic semantics.
 </div>

 <p align="justify">In 2018, my paper [3] introduced a cross-modal search and retrieval framework to create a joint representation that retains the same patterns of semantic closeness for both, audio and text.
-The same representation regardless of whether we give the model the word “car brakes”, or an acoustic example of a "car brakes".
+The same representation regardless of whether we give the model the word “car brakes”, or an acoustic example of "car brakes".
 This is enabled by a shared latent space that combines lexical similarity with acoustic similarity.
 The shared space is learned in a data-driven way via a twin neural network. </p>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">